snwzd/random-video-chat/README.md

 - HTMX (server side rendering with Go templates)
 - Redis (as messaging system and database)
 - Traefik (as layer 7 load balancer)
-- Prometheus, Grafana and Loki (Monitoring and Observability)

 ## Setup
 ```